carlos-ds/personal-web/articles/github-actions.md

 ## How to get started?

 The process is relatively easy.
-In [our project](https://github.com/carlos-ds/iban), we create a new folder <code class="inline-code">.github/workflows</code>.
+In [our project](https://github.com/carlos-ds/iban), we create a new folder `.github/workflows`.
 Inside of this new folder, create a new YAML file (e.g. test.yml).

 The full content for my project looks like this: